-- 154. Compensation refers to the mechanism by which a student who fails a module is nevertheless awarded credit for that module by the Programme Board on the grounds that the failure is marginal and offset by good performance elsewhere in their programme of study. - 155.
-A Programme Board will have the power to recommend award of a pass in one module worth no more than 15 credits at undergraduate level at either level 4 or level 5 where the student has failed to achieve the pass score identified above - (a) Providing modules at that level of the programme worth at least 120 credits have been undertaken; - (b) and providing that no element within the module score is below 35% - (c) and the student's overall average mark for the year is 50% or greater - (d) and where the failed module(s) are not designated as ineligible for compensation in the programme specification. - 156.
-In such cases, a compensated pass will be recorded; the student will be awarded the credits for the modules and will be allowed to progress to the next level as if a pass score had originally been achieved in the module concerned. - 157.
-Where a student has failed an assessment as a consequence of academic misconduct, no compensation shall be given for that module. - 158.
-Modules undertaken as part of the final 60 credit stage of a Taught Master's Programme (the project stage) shall not be eligible for compensation.
+- 152. Compensation refers to the mechanism by which a student who fails a module is nevertheless awarded credit for that module by the Programme Board on the grounds that the failure is marginal and offset by good performance elsewhere in their programme of study. - 153.
+A Programme Board will have the power to recommend award of a pass in one module worth no more than 15 credits where the student has failed to achieve the pass score identified above - (a) Providing modules at that level of the programme worth at least 120 credits have been undertaken; - (b) and providing that the mark for the module is 35% or above - (c) and the student's overall average mark for the year is 40% or greater - (d) and where the failed module(s) are not designated as ineligible for compensation in the programme specification.

+- 154. In such cases, a compensated pass will be recorded; the student will be awarded the credits for the modules and will be allowed to progress to the next level as if a pass score had originally been achieved in the module concerned. - 155.
+Where a student has failed an assessment as a consequence of academic misconduct, no compensation shall be given for that module. - 156.
+Modules undertaken as part of the research stage of an Honours or Taught Master's Programme (the project stage) shall not be eligible for compensation.